federatedcloud/kubernetes-mpi-clusters/getting-started/LOCALCLUSTER.md

 Deployments
 -----
 To run applications with Kubernetes, you use a **Deployment**.
 This is a configuration that tells Kubernetes how to create and update instances of the application.
-If a node running the application goes down, the Kubernetes Deployment Controller will notice and replace it with another instance on another node.
+If a Node running the application goes down, the Kubernetes Deployment Controller will notice and replace it with another instance on another Node.

 We can now add detail to our broad view of the cluster by including deployments:
 ![Deployment Cluster](https://d33wubrfki0l68.cloudfront.net/152c845f25df8e69dd24dd7b0836a289747e258a/4a1d2/docs/tutorials/kubernetes-basics/public/images/module_02_first_app.svg)